internetarchive/iari/README.md

 Example of a URL-template reference:
 `<ref>Mueller Report, p12 {{url|http://example.com}} {{bare url inline}}</ref>`
-This is a content reference -> a citation reference -> a mixed reference with a URL template.
+This is a content reference -> a footnote reference -> a mixed reference with a URL template.

 Example of an plain text reference:
 `<ref>Muller Report, p12</ref>`
-This is a footnote reference -> content reference -> Short citation reference.
+This is a footnote reference -> content reference -> Short citation reference aka naked named footnote.

-### Footnote reference subtypes
+### Footnote reference subtypes we have identified in the wild
 1) **mixed reference with an ISBN template** - reference with plain text and a {{isbn}} template
 2) **mixed reference with a URL template** - reference with plain text and a URL (these are very rare)
 3) **ISBN template reference** - reference with only a {{isbn}} template